Pedrodkp/computer_vision/yolo/readme.md

 ## Split database

 Images should already have the labels for YOLO with the images in the directory.
+#### Important: The origin dataset, should have the images with the labels in the same folder with as passed at --folder argument.
 ```
 python split_dataset.py --folder ./datasets/face_mask --train 80 --validation 10 --test 10 --dest ./datasets/face_mask_dataset
 ```